 How often should you have your tires balanced and rotated?

 Most mechanical specialists recommend balancing your tires once every 10, 000 miles.
-You should also balance your tires every time you get one or more of them replaced.
+You should also perform wheel balancing every time you get one or more of them replaced.

 Your results should show tire installation cost or tire balance cost, as well as useful information on how often, should tire be balanced, how much does it cost to replace a tire and how much to balance tires.